 What are your customers demanding more from you at the moment?

 In the hairdressing sector, customers are seeking advice and information in caring for their natural hair and I recommend that they take the first step in their “natural hair journey” and book a FREE consultation at Purely Natural salon in East London in order to receive individual advise for their hair type and texture.
-For individuals who do not have Afro hair, I recommend that they visit salons such as Toni & Guy or Rush and ask for a consultation.

 What social media tool are you using at the moment?